 There is an administrative council that is not always popular as they try to negotiate this nightmare but the basic concept is that reselling is not allowed, but even there conflict is to be found.
 Was the sugar used to make the gooseberry-jam grown organically?
 They do their best to ensure that in the main it is a market where you can find fresh, nutritious local produce.

 It is not perfect; that doesn’t exist, but my experience is that they are in the main honest people doing their level best to produce the best food they possibly can and, where there are compromises, they will be candid about it.
 You can meet the producers every week in person and ask your questions.

 There are three Rekos in our area; in Hilton, Howick and Nottingham Rd.

 Type "Reko Hilton" into Facebook to find out what is available and who is producing it.
 Shopping out of doors means less threat from the virus.
 It is palpably a happy place.

-By and large Reko farmers' market is not cheap.
+By and large Reko farmers' market is not especially cheap.
 Do not come expecting to find bargains, though you will get them occasionally.
-Producing fresh vegetables, ethically-produced dairy products and food grown in compost without inorganic fertilisers and toxic poisons takes attention to detail and hard work.
+Producing fresh vegetables, ethically-produced dairy and food grown in compost without inorganic fertilisers and toxic poisons takes attention to detail and hard work.

-No “Roundup Ready” seeds are planted at Reko farmers' market so the small producers actually weed their veggies themselves; obviously some have helpers.
+No “Roundup Ready” seeds are planted bt Reko farmers so the small producers actually weed their veggies themselves; obviously some have helpers.
 Genetically-modified foods are discouraged by the Administrators but in many situations it is difficult to be absolutely certain how the sugar, wheat and chickpeas are grown.

 During the recent unrest Reko really came into its own, providing huge amounts of good food and stretching producers to the limit.

 Organic cheese, good-bread and natural honey are all to be found at Reko Farmers' market.

 Reko farmers' market is based on a Finnish concept; mostly you need to pre-order online.